About Laura Plotkin

 Laura Plotkin is an award-winning documentary producer and director, who focuses on the use of personal narratives to challenge mainstream stereotypes.
 She portrays mavericks--people who accomplish what others consider impossible.

 Known for her painterly visuals, Plotkins's wide breath of work includes her Rockefeller-nominated film, Red Rain, which highlights the struggles of a female boxing champion.
 Red Rain has aired on PBS as well as many international broadcasts and has shown in over 100 film festivals worldwide.
 Laura's haunting film, 21, chronicling a violent, post-9/11 racist attack, premiered at the Tribecca Film Festival and aired on HBO for a special anniversary broadcast.
-She has also worked as a producer/DP on many music biographies including the acclaimed Punk Attitude directed by Don Letts (IFC Films), Marianne Faithful: Dreaming My Dreams and Marvin Gaye: The Legacy (Eagle Rock Entertainment).
+Laura was instrumental in the development and production of the award-winning documentary The Gulabi Gang, which follows a women's group in India fighting for equality and civil rights.
+She has also worked as a producer/DP on many music biographies including the acclaimed Punk Attitude directed by Don Letts (IFC Films), Marianne Faithful: Dreaming My Dreams and Marvin Gaye: The Legacy (Eagle Rock Entertainment). .

 Please e-mail Laura for all documentary, narrative and script requests. firstname.lastname@example.org